Split Gay Travel

 Split Gay Bars

-Academia Club Ghetto is the unofficial Split gay bar.
-Club Getto attracts a mixed crowd, but it is widely known to be the top gay hangout in the city.
+Academia Club Ghetto is the original unofficial Split gay bar.
+Club Ghetto attracts a mixed crowd, but it is widely known to be the top gay hangout in the city.

-As mentioned earlier in this guide, homosexual public displays of affection are not always tolerated well, unless of course it is clear that an establishment is a LGBT safe space.
+As mentioned earlier in this guide, homosexual public displays of affection are not always tolerated well, unless of course, it is clear that an establishment is an LGBT safe space.

 Is Split Safe for Gay Travelers?